Frequently asked questions from employees

 A home office is to be used as a matter of priority, as far as this is possible for official reasons.
 Work-time credits and old leave must also be used as a matter of priority.
 Special leave that may have already been granted in 2020 must be taken into account accordingly.
 In any case, the responsible administrator in the HR department must be contacted and the further procedure clarified.

-Since 22.02.2021, the daycare centers have returned to regular operation under pandemic conditions.
-Accordingly, the specifications for “regular operation under pandemic conditions” as well as the CoronaVO-Kita and the protection instructions from the KVJS (Kommunalverband für Jugend und Soziales), the UKBW (Unfallkasse) and the LGA (Landesgesundheitsamt) apply again.
+The requirements for “regular operation under pandemic conditions” continue to apply in the University day care centers, as they result from the CoronaVO, the CoronaVO-Kita as well as the protection instructions from the KVJS (Kommunalverband für Jugend und Soziales), the UKBW (Unfallkasse) and the LGA (Landesgesundheitsamt) in the respective valid version.

 You can find more information at https://www.familienservice.uni-freiburg.de/